robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 ## Count Negative Numbers in a Sorted Matrix
 Given a m x n matrix grid which is sorted in non-increasing order both row-wise and column-wise, return the number of negative numbers in grid.
 ### First attempt
+Once we find the first occurence of a negative number within a row, know that all numbers to the right in the same row and below it in the same column are negative.
 ```
 function findIndexOfFirstNegative(arr: number[], arrHigh: number) {
   let low = 0;